-10.1.1 3D models vs. 2D graphics
+10.1.1 3D Models vs. 2D Graphics

 All fisheries oceanographers have a compelling interest in developing clear ways of visualizing their data.
 Modern observational networks generate huge volumes of oceanographic data; numerical models generate even larger volumes of output (whether this output should strictly be called "data" is a semantic argument, but for our purposes we will refer to it as such).
 How to visualize these enormous data files?
-Two-dimensional plots along horizontal or vertical planes have served oceanographers nobly in the past three centuries (from Ben Franklin's charts of the Gulf Stream to the present) but fail to capture many of the subtleties present in even two-dimensional data sets.
+Two-dimensional plots along horizontal or vertical planes have served oceanographers nobly in the past three centuries (from Ben Franklin's charts of the Gulf Stream to the present) but fail to capture many of the subtleties present in even twodimensional data sets.

 Consider the bathymetry of the ocean, which contains both large and small-scale features.
 Typically the large-scale features have a greater amplitude than the small-scale features.
-A simple contour plot of the ocean floor, with broad contour levels chosen based on the largest amplitude signals, will hence reveal the large scales but obscure the small (or alias them into the larger scales; see Figure 1).
+A simple contour plot of the ocean floor, with broad contour levels chosen based on the largest amplitude signals, will hence reveal the large scales but obscure the small (or alias them into the larger scales; see Fig. 10.1).
 By comparison, if we render the bathymetry as a surface in three-dimensional space, we reveal both large and small scales at once.
 In effect, a rendered surface is equivalent to having an infinite number of contour levels.

 In modern times it is easy to render such a three-dimensional surface and examine it on a computer monitor, or to print the result on flat page.
 We have seen many such illustrations in popular scientific journals.
 However, consider how primitive even this technique really is.
-Billions of years of evolution yielded our ability to perceive the depth of object (a talent shared with many other species); we can easily tell when an object is further away from us, rather than simply smaller.
+Billions of years of evolution yielded our ability to perceive the depth of an object (a talent shared with many other species); we can easily tell when an object is further away from us, rather than simply smaller.
 We possess this ability because we have two eyes and a brain to combine the information from each (stereo vision).
 Viewing a three-dimensional surface printed on flat page is like viewing the world with one eye closed - the depth perception which stereo vision affords us is lost.
-Viewing a threedimensional object with two eyes from far away - think of a mountain range viewed from a high-altitude jet airplane - is really not much different from the single-eye view.
-A much more powerful way to examine a surface or other three-dimensional object is to view it "up close" with two eyes, from any angle, as if you were holding the object in your hands.
-With two eyes you clearly see which parts of the object lie in front of or behind other parts, and clearly distinguish up from down, left from right, and forward from backward.
-You cease to confuse small features as being further away simply because they are smaller.
-Regional planners have for many years utilized widely separated photographs of topography to achieve this "godlike" (albeit static) view of the land.
+Viewing a three-dimensional object with two eyes from far away - think of a mountain range viewed from a highaltitude jet airplane - is really not much different from the single-eve view.
+A much more powerful way to examine a surface or other threedimensional object is to view it "up close" with two eyes, from any angle, as if you were holding the object in your hands.
+With two eyes you clearly see which parts of the object lie in front of or behind other parts, and clearly distinguish up from down, left from right, and forward from